dataisinteresting/WRE-Emperors/README.md

-See emperors.ipynb for methodological details.
+See emperors.ipynb for acknowledgements, methodological details, and caveats.